Doctor of Nursing Practice: D.N.P.

 Will courses be offered during the summer?

-Core courses will be offered during the academic year(Fall-September to December and Spring -January to May)semesters.
-Students adding a clinical specialty (i.e., FNP) to the core curriculum may take summer courses.
+Core courses are offered during the academic year(Fall-September to December and Spring -January to May)semesters.

 Can I start the program in any semester?